bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/user-dialog-method-start.rst

 Element Details
 ---------------

-The User Dialog method element is used to map a *User Dialog method* (as declared on the User Dialog's :ref:`user-dialog-interface-editor` to a process that implements the functionality of that method.

 The element allows to set internal data of the User Dialog from the ``input`` parameters of the method call and to define *return* values either from process data or by calculation.